obiscr/ChatGPT/README.md

 Please see the document: [https://chatgpt.en.obiscr.com/getting-started/](https://chatgpt.en.obiscr.com/getting-started/)

-# Contribution

-This is a newly established project with many areas that can be optimized.
-We look forward to your joining us.

 # License

 This project uses the "GNU General Public License Agreement V2". and additional restrictions: it is forbidden to use the code of this project to build other plug-in products of JetBrains Marketplace.
 Offenders will be punished.